 - Natural stone countertops offer a great return on investment both in the kitchen and bath.
 While quartz countertops are growing in popularity for home buyers, they may not be within your budget.

 - In bathrooms, change out builder-grade mirrors, update your tile, and add storage.
-Mixing high and low end items can create a huge impact while saving you money.
+Mixing high and low-end items can create a huge impact while saving you money.
 Refinish or replace your existing tub, or upgrade your shower doors.

 - In your kitchen, add a new backsplash, and update to more modern, energy-efficient appliances.

 Adding more storage to your Utah real estate home is easier than you think, and it’s what buyers are looking for.
-No one has ever said “I have too many closets!”
+No one has ever said, “I have too many closets!”
 You can easily work with the existing spaces in your home to add much-needed storage and value with these simple solutions:

 - Add functional cabinets or shelving to your laundry room or garage.

 - Add functional shelving and organizers in your closets or pantry.
-There are plenty of low-cost options out there that still offer a high-end look.

 Find More Space